 Financial Reporting and Forecasting Transformation at T-Mobile

-Reshaping decision-making to serve 6.8 million mobile customers
+Reshaping planning processes to serve 6.8 million mobile customers

 Telecoms giant T-Mobile Netherlands, which operates several brands including Tele2, Ben, and Simpel, was searching for a new financial reporting solution to replace SAP BW.
-After a thorough software selection process, the company chose Board to provide an all-in-one decision-making platform that delivers a seamless financial reporting, budgeting, and forecasting process.
+After a thorough software selection process, the company chose Board to provide an all-in-one Intelligent Planning Platform that delivers a seamless financial reporting, budgeting, and forecasting process.
 Using Board, T-Mobile's finance team is incorporating increasing amounts of non-financial data into decision-making processes to provide valuable insights to the rest of the business.

 - Industry: Telecommunications